Medical Plan Options for LiUNA Bargaining Unit Members

 Family includes two or more individuals.

-* If you select the CareFirst Core PPO Plan, you'll have the option to use out-of-network providers.
+*If you select the CareFirst Core PPO Plan, you’ll have the option to use out-of-network providers.
 However, the plan pays less for out-of-network services, and there is a separate deductible and out-of-pocket maximum.
 Certain services may not be covered.
-See the summary of benefits and coverage for details.
-Out-of-network providers are not covered in the LiUNA BU CareFirst Network Only Plan and Kaiser Permanente HMO Plan unless you receive urgent care (Kaiser Permanente HMO Plan only: $30 copay) and emergency room services (both LiUNA BU CareFirst Network Only Plan and Kaiser Permanente HMO Plan: $50 copays) outside the network service area.
+See the Summary of Benefits and Coverage for details.
+Out-of-network providers are not covered in the LiUNA BU CareFirst Network Only Plan and Kaiser Permanente HMO Plan, unless you receive urgent care (Kaiser Permanente HMO Plan only: $30 copay) and emergency room services (both LiUNA BU CareFirst Network Only Plan and Kaiser Permanente HMO Plan: $50 copays) outside the network service area.

-* If you select the CareFirst Core PPO Plan, you'll have the option to use out-of-network providers.
+*If you select the CareFirst Core PPO Plan, you’ll have the option to use out-of-network providers.
 However, the plan pays less for out-of-network services, and there is a separate deductible and out-of-pocket maximum.
 Certain services may not be covered.
-See the summary of benefits and coverage for details.
+See the Summary of Benefits and Coverage for details.
 Out-of-network providers are not covered in the LiUNA BU CareFirst Network Only Plan and Kaiser Permanente HMO Plan unless you receive urgent care (Kaiser Permanente HMO Plan only: $30 copay) and emergency room services (both LiUNA BU CareFirst Network Only Plan and Kaiser Permanente HMO Plan: $50 copays) outside the network service area.

-All prescription drug managers (including JHU's new pharmacy benefits manager, Capital Rx) have a formulary—a list of drugs covered by the plan.
-JHU's plan covers both formulary and non-formulary drugs.
-However, you'll pay more for non-formulary drugs.
+All prescription drug managers (including JHU’s pharmacy benefits manager, Capital Rx) have a formulary—a list of drugs covered by the plan.
+JHU’s plan covers both formulary and non-formulary drugs.
+However, you’ll pay more for non-formulary drugs.

 Find Providers